dbr-mylo/june-2025/docs/risks-and-mitigations/smart-style-inference-risks.md

-# Smart Style Inference – Risks & Mitigations
+# Smart Style Inference – Risks & Mitigations (MVP Scope)

 See `smart-style-inference-spec.md` for implementation details.

+---

 ## Risk 1: Misclassification
-- **Issue**: AI or heuristics may mislabel a block (e.g., paragraph as heading)
+- **Issue**: Heuristics may mislabel a block (e.g., paragraph as heading)
 - **Mitigation**:
-  - Use confidence scores and fallback rules
+  - Use fallback rules and prioritization logic
   - Allow Template Editors to disable Smart Inference per template

-## Risk 2: Performance Load
-- **Issue**: AI calls per block could slow app
-- **Mitigation**:
-  - Debounce and batch API requests
-  - Use fast heuristics for real-time feedback
+---

-## Risk 3: Preview and Editor Divergence
+## Risk 2: Preview and Editor Divergence
 - **Issue**: Contributor may be confused when preview doesn’t match their formatting
 - **Mitigation**:
   - Clearly label preview area
   - Add toggles to compare view/output

-## Risk 4: Language Model Limitations
-- **Issue**: NLP classification may fail on non-English or technical text
-- **Mitigation**:
-  - Document supported languages
-  - Allow future override/correction tools for Template Editors
+---

+> 📝 Note: AI-based classification and NLP limitations are **out of scope for MVP** and will be re-evaluated in a future phase.